-For each case where the potential financial loss as calculated by both the FIFO and LIFO methods is 5 million dollars or greater, System staff will prepare a summary report of the research performed by the firm or service that is monitoring securities litigation consistent with the established tests.
+For each meritorious case meeting all three (3) threshold tests above, System staff will prepare a summary report of the research performed by the firm or service that is monitoring securities litigation consistent with the established tests.
 A recommendation to the Board to pursue lead plaintiff status, co-lead plaintiff status, or a separate legal action will include a detailed analysis of expected costs and benefits, an analysis of the size of the System's holding relative to other investors, and other supporting rationale.
 The Board's decision to seek lead plaintiff status will be based upon the totality of the circumstances.
 The referenced dollar loss thresholds are guidelines and not intended to be the sole factor in any such determination.
 As an integral part of this review process, the System may retain one or more law firms to review the matter.
 The firm shall report its findings to the System with a written recommendation as to whether or not the System should actively monitor the case, seek lead plaintiff status, seek co-lead plaintiff status, or pursue separate legal action.
 When the Board determines that the System should seek designation as lead plaintiff, co-lead plaintiff, or opt out of a class action, the System shall appoint special counsel to the matter.

-If the System determines not to participate in the litigation, active monitoring of the litigation may include regular reports from counsel to staff regarding the status of a case, settlement discussions and/or the proceedings.
+If the System determines not to actively participate in the litigation, the System may choose active monitoring of the litigation or passive participation.
+Active monitoring may include regular reports from counsel to staff regarding the status of a case, settlement discussions and/or the proceedings.
+System staff shall ensure the System executes necessary claim documents for class membership and/or settlement as applicable.